Financial-Times/dotcom-reliability-kit/docs/contributing.md

 ### Type safety

-We do not write TypeScript in this project, but we _do_ write [thorough JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and test against it which gives us all the benefits of TypeScript ([more info](./design.md#languages)).
+We do not write TypeScript code, but we _do_ write [thorough JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and publish type declarations, then test against it which gives us all the benefits of TypeScript ([more info](./design.md#languages)).

 We do not compile the code in our packages, but we do check that all variables are set to the correct types.
 If there are any type errors then you should see these in your editor if you're using VS Code.
 Otherwise type checking can be manually run as part of linting: